chicio/chicio.github.io/_posts/2020-08-07-webpack-workbox-service-worker-typescript.md

 #### Conclusion

-As you can see, writing a service worker with Typescript is really easy.
+As you can see, writing a service worker with Typescript and Workbox is really easy.
 During the last time during my daily job I'm basically doing more and more web development instead of mobile apps.
 I feel like I'm almost reaching the mythological status of the "fullstack developer". :laughing: Let's see what the future holds for me.